Standing tall with a ragtag crew of 20th century redemption

 Mercy: Sometimes I can and sometimes I can’t… who gives a damn?

 Another member of The Warriors doesn’t belong anywhere near the streets.
 The aptly-named Rembrandt (Marcelino Sánchez) is the gang’s designated artiste, spray-tagging their territorial mark wherever instructed.
 Other than that he is little more than a passenger, a strangely effeminate member who sticks largely to the shadows, and who seems to belong more for protection than to represent.
-On the surface The Warriors are just another band of senseless thugs, but they represent the full spectrum of misguided youth: fear, apprehension, frustration, anger, and ultimately a desire to be accepted.
+On the surface, The Warriors are just another band of senseless thugs, but they represent the full spectrum of misguided youth: fear, apprehension, frustration, anger and ultimately a desire to be accepted.
 Gangs are about solidarity in the face of alienation, about strength in numbers, and The Warriors are determined to stand tall in a society that is hellbent on cutting them down.
 They represent honour and dignity in a world of prejudice and disillusionment.
 They stand for truth and justice in a society that is all too quick to condemn.